About

 Melanie Zurba’s (she/her) work aims to dismantle the false dichotomy between people and nature and explores the relationship between humans with the more-than-human world.
 She is an artist, curator, and researcher, originally from Winnipeg/Treaty 1 territory, now living and working in Kjipuktuk/Halifax (Canada).
 Her primary artistic mediums are sculpture with clay and found materials and painting with watercolour/gouache.

-Melanie is currently completing a Visual Arts In-Studio Certificate at NSCAD University, and has a PhD in Environmental Studies, as well as a Certificate in Gallery and Studio Management from NSCAD University.
-She has also trained with several artists through workshops, including through La Meridiana International School for Ceramics (Italy), Estudio Paloma (Mexico), Pocosin School of Fine Craft (USA), and the Berlin Arts Institute.
-She has also completed a residency with the Watershed Centre for the Ceramic Arts (USA) and has received funding for her artistic practice from the Canada Council for the Arts.
+Melanie is currently completing an MFA with Emily Carr University of Art + Design, completed coursework as part of the Visual Arts In-Studio Certificate at NSCAD University, and has a PhD in Environmental Studies.
+She also has a Certificate in Gallery and Studio Management from NSCAD University and has trained with several artists through workshops, including through La Meridiana International School for Ceramics (Italy), Estudio Paloma (Mexico), Pocosin School of Fine Craft (USA), and the Berlin Arts Institute.
+She has completed a residency with the Watershed Centre for the Ceramic Arts (USA) in 2023 and has received funding for her artistic practice from the Canada Council for the Arts.

 MELANIE ZURBA’S COMMUNITY-ENGAGED COLAB AT DALHOUSIE UNIVERSITY